Fairness in Ranking: A Survey: Fair Supervised learning

-\item \textbf{Engineering students:}~\cite{EngineeringData} The task is to predict the students' academic performance after the first year based on their admission test results and school grades.
-Here the same admission test score relates to different levels of academic performance across groups, i.e. a score of 500 from a protected candidate relates to better academic performance than a score of 500 from a non-protected candidate.
-This experiment investigates on situations in which bias is coming from different score distributions among groups and shows that trading-off accuracy for fairer rankings is not a necessary condition.
-In this case including the sensitive feature during training yields \emph{better} results in terms of exposure and relevance. \item \textbf{Law School Admission Council:}~\cite{LSACData} These experiments show that disparities in exposure due to differences in academic performances can be reduced by use of the approach at a cost of accuracy.
-However the trade-off is usually lower for in-processing methods than for post-processing ones, because the best balance between accuracy and fairness is found automatically and not manually. \end{itemize}
+\item \textbf{Engineering students:}~\cite{EngineeringData} The task is to predict a student's academic performance after the first year based on their admissions test results and school grades.
+Here, the same admissions test score relates to different levels of academic performance across groups: a score of 500 in the protected group relates to better academic performance than a score of 500 in the privileged group.
+This experiment investigates situations in which bias is coming from different score distributions among groups, and shows \revv{that a fair ranking can be derived without a degradation in accuracy. } In this case, including the sensitive feature during training yields \emph{better} results in terms of \revv{both} exposure and relevance. \item \textbf{Law School Admission Council:}~\cite{LSACData} These experiments show that disparities in exposure due to differences in academic performance can be reduced \revv{using a simple approach, but at a cost} of accuracy.
+However, the trade-off is usually \revv{better (with lower accuracy loss)} for in-processing methods than for post-processing \revv{methods}. \end{itemize}